ROSIE HOLDSWORTH: [Ad] Wild Tales is sponsored by Cotswold

 brown sometimes a light brown or a dark brown depending on the

-season and then they've got this bright yellow bib so that that
+season and then they've got this bright yellow bib so that their

 chest is a really bright yellow colour which is a really good